idpetersen/Horiseon-Optimization/README.md

 -Changed line 74 div to footer

+-Removed all classes to clean up html

 -Main changes to Horiseon CSS:

+-Changed all .header to header

 -Lines 35-37 were redundant (has been removed) ul was already and unordered list.